Cold night and crazy ideas

 Saying that we decided to go for a one-day 4WD course, where we had a chance to cross the river (we were bogged immediately), learn how to recover a stuck vehicle (guess who’s car it was), negotiate steep hills and drive over obstacles not leaving car parts behind.
 It was a perfect hands-on experience that we often used in our future adventures.

 At least, we will be now more confident when we make our trip around Australia that we have some 4WD knowledge.

-More information about preparing for an off-road adventure in our guide.
+More information about preparing for an off-road adventure is in our off-road driving guide.

 Trip Around Australia – preparation summary

 There were many things to finalise before a big trip, so let’s summarise what we did:

 - We sold the house, two cars and a small camper trailer

 - We sold most of our furniture and other stuff

 - We move the rest of the furniture to a storage

 - We bought an almost brand new 4WD car and fully upgraded it for the trip

 - We bought a new Coromal Silhouette camper trailer